rumoncarter/Service-Standard/README.md

 ## Why it matters

-TThis Digital Service Standard was developed for the Ontario government to use as we design online information and transactional services for the people of Ontario.
+This  Service Standard was developed for the BC Government to use as we design online information and transactional services for the people of Ontario.

 We believe that the best digital service is convenient, intuitive and easy to use.
-The purpose of the Digital Service Standard is to help the Ontario government deliver consistently good services online.
+The purpose of the Service Standard is to help the BC Government deliver consistently good services through all channels.

 The standard will help us:
-* define what good digital service looks like in Ontario
+* define what good services looks like in BC
 * identify the steps we need to take to get there

 We looked near and far to develop this standard.
-It’s built on the aspirations and experiences of teams across the Ontario Public Service, as well as other jurisdictions, especially Gov.UK, USDS and 18F.
+It’s built on the aspirations and experiences of teams across the BC Public Service, as well as other jurisdictions, especially Gov.UK, USDS and 18F.

 ##Contributing to the standard